matt-graham/mici/README.md

 Key features include

   * implementations of MCMC methods for sampling from distributions on embedded manifolds implicitly-defined by a constraint equation and distributions on Riemannian manifolds with a user-specified metric,
-  * a modular design allowing use of a wide range of inference algorithms by mixing and matching different components and making it easy for users to extend the package and use within their own code,
+  * a modular design allowing use of a wide range of inference algorithms by mixing and matching different components, making it easy for users to extend the package and use within their own code,
-  * computational efficient inference achieved by transparently caching the results of expensive operations and intermediate results calculated in derivative computations allow later reuse without recalculation,
+  * computational efficient inference via transparent caching of the results of expensive operations and intermediate results calculated in derivative computations allowing later reuse without recalculation,
   * memory efficient inference for large models by memory-mapping chains to disk, allowing long runs on large models without hitting memory issues.

 ## Installation